Driving test cancellations

 Check frequently

-If you’re not having a tool check for you, or even if you are, it’s best to check the DVLA website very frequently for test cancellations.
+If you don't have a tool check for you, or even if you do, it’s best to check the DVSA website very frequently for test cancellations.

 Log on early in the morning and late at night, as other people are less likely to be searching at these times.

 Don’t neglect busy times, though.
-Checking on your lunch break might mean you catch a cancellation from someone else whose just checked their work rota and needs to reschedule...
+Checking on your lunch break might mean you catch a cancellation from someone else who just checked their work rota and needs to reschedule...

 Driving test cancellations FAQs